fdmarcin/benerator-cumberpy/README.md

 Benerator Cumberpy will create pairs of existing English words that fullfil certain criteria.
 Examples could include "Benefits Coordination" or "Benevolent Cucumber".

+### Running Benerator Cumberpy

+1. Clone the repo or download as zip.
+2. `cd` into the folder.
+3. Run `python benerator-cumber.py`

 ### What I did

 1. I found a list of English words to use.
 I used [this one](https://github.com/dwyl/english-words).
 I used `egrep` to select words I want.